aa1024/sphinxQ/source/sample.rst

 sample
 ======

-Sample functions to demostrate the usage of tags for document generation
+Sample functions to demonstrate the usage of tags for document generation

 .. index:: example;sample